-A copy of your most recent laboratory result, like A1C results
+- A copy of your most recent laboratory result, like A1C results

-- Make, model, and the serial number of your insulin pump or CGM.
+- Make, model, and the serial number of your insulin pump or continuous glucose monitor (CGM).
 Include the pump manufacturer’s phone number in case you need to replace your device.

 - Doctor’s name, phone number and address